verdaux/BookNotes/Phrases/Impressors 16.md

 - [ ] to have the taste of me staining his tongue for days.
 - [ ] Greece has always served as my reset button—
 - [ ] a place where time works differently
+- [ ] It's a tough life having such a hot wife